SharePoint Online: Check If List Exists using PowerShell

 PowerShell Script to check if List Exists in SharePoint Online:

-Here is the SharePoint Online PowerShell check if a list exists:
+Here is the SharePoint Online PowerShell to check if a list exists:

 #Load SharePoint CSOM Assemblies